 There are multiple layers of buying and selling BEFORE the gear reaches you.
 Plus, it's not their best interest to sell you a $50 pad if they can sell you one for $100 or even $200!

 We can offer our pad at this price because we design and source/manufacture our pad directly AND we sell our pad directly to you.

-By circumventing traditional channels, we cut out the middle man so we can provide great gear at a revolutionary price to you.
-We want you to enjoy great outdoor gears and the great outdoors with money in your pocket.
+By circumventing traditional channels, we cut out the middleman so we can provide great gear at a revolutionary price to you.
+We want you to enjoy great outdoor gear and the great outdoors with money in your pocket.

 It's simple - great gear, great price, great outcome.

 Now, the choice is yours to make.

 We certainly don't claim to have the best all-around pad on the market (yet), but unless you need high R-value or extra-thick pad, we believe our pad is the best pad you can get for the money.

 We stand behind our products and we provide the best customer service with lifetime warranty on all our products.

 We guarantee you will love your new OutdoorsmanLab Ultralight Sleeping Pad!